maelyg/ONTViSc-hands-on-training/README.md

 You can see that overall, the data is of a higher quality for the MT001 amplicon sample.

-If we now look at the read length versus avergae read quality plot:
+If we now look at the read length versus average read quality plot:
 **MT001 plot:**
 <p align="left"><img src="images/MT001_nanoplot.png" width="1000"></p>